tetherless-world/study-cohort-ontology/application.md

 <h2>Scenario Queries</h2>
 <ul>
     <h3> Study Match: Is there a study that matches this patient on a feature (s)? </h3>
-    <strong> Query 1: PARQL Query to fetch study titles that match a patient's race and gender </strong>
+    <strong> Query 1: SPARQL Query to fetch study titles that match a patient's race and gender </strong>
    <pre>
     PREFIX resource: <http://semanticscience.org/resource/>
     PREFIX rdfs: <http://www.w3.org/2000/01/rdf-schema#>